CJhey/CRnM-Home/index.md

 ## Technosemiotics Nextbook

-You can find the Technosemiotics Nextbook here.
+You can access the Technosemiotics Nextbook on <a href="https://technosemiotics.net/">this link</a>.
+This Nextbook is maintained by Auli Viidalepp.

 ### Disclaimer